Siebe88/unwindTime/README.md

 - Alicia Trujillo
 - Tekraj Gurung

-They transformed the project into typescript, added features and tests (for which I am really grateful)
+They transformed the project into typescript, made the CSS a lot nicer and added new features and tests (for which I am really grateful).

 ## Getting Started